 How many drinks it takes for someone to become intoxicated can vary from person to person.
-For example, it can depend on how often they drink, their size, and whether or not they have eaten anything recently.
+It can depend on how often they drink, their size, alcohol units, and if they have eaten anything recently.

 This article looks at alcohol absorption and metabolism, what causes someone to feel drunk, and what causes hangovers.